Robert Kiyosaki Is A Scam? Yes He Is In My Opinion.

-In my opinion, Marshall Thurber is Robert Kiyosaki’s rich dad.
+In my opinion, Marshall Thurber is Robert Kiyosaki’s true rich dad.
 He is the second best teacher in his 1993 book.
 Marshall is the creator of the Money & You class and the influence for Kiyosaki’s books.

 “Robert Kiyosaki started as a small manufacturer of nylon wallets.
 Using the insights and techniques he mastered in this program, he became a multi–millionaire and a world–renowned investor and teacher of investment strategies and mindsets. …leading the Instructors’ Training Program and other Excellerated Programs was the vehicle for his meteoric and financial growth.”